 - 3/4 tsp. salt

-**NOTE– If you don’t feel like buying separate bags of the *barley, *steel cut oats, and the *rye, Bob’s Red Mill carries a product called Museli, which has oats, barley, rye, raisins, dates and sunflower seeds in it- it’s pretty much premade granola without the extras or the honey.
+**NOTE– If you don’t feel like buying separate bags of the *barley, *steel cut oats, and the *rye, Bob’s Red Mill carries a product called Museli, which has oats, barley, rye, raisins, dates and sunflower seeds in it- it’s basically premade granola without the extras or the honey.
 When I’ve been in a pinch, I will buy some of that, and substitute 2 cups of museli with the 4-1/2 cups rolled oats for the other three grains.

 Preheat the oven to 250 degrees.